The following infographic, “A Guide to Investing Your HSA Account for Growth”, provides an overview of Health Savings Account (HSA) basics.

 - Invest unspent funds wisely, using sound diversification and risk strategies

 With maximum annual contributions and minimal medical expense withdrawals, you can build a hefty nest egg to complement your regular retirement plan.

-- Pay no fees for your plan
+- You pay no fees for your plan

-- Unlike 401(k)s or IRAs, an HSA does not require you to begin making withdrawals at a certain age.
+- Unlike 401(k)s, or IRAs, an HSA does not require you to begin making withdrawals at a certain age.